-The 2021 NSHS was conducted among public housing tenants (all jurisdictions), community housing (all jurisdictions except the NT) and state owned and managed Indigenous housing (SOMIH [NSW, Queensland, SA and Tasmania]).
-For more information on response rates, sampling error and survey coverage, see the NSHS data quality statement on the AIHW website.
+The 2023 NSHS was conducted among public housing tenants (all jurisdictions), community housing (all jurisdictions except the NT) and state owned and managed Indigenous housing (SOMIH [NSW, Queensland, SA and Tasmania]).
+For more information on response rates, sampling error and survey coverage, refer to the NSHS data quality statement on the AIHW website.